junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H. CON.
 RES.
 99
-congress: 112th CONGRESS
+congress: One Hundred Twelfth Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber:
 ---

 # H. CON.
 RES.
 99